Natale a Beverly Hills poster

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This indicates the protagonist's commitment to The protagonists board the plane to Los Angeles, making the active choice to leave their familiar world and enter the glamorous but foreign world of Beverly Hills., moving from reaction to action.

 The Collapse moment at 71 minutes (73% through) represents the emotional nadir.
-Here, The protagonists' deceptions are exposed, they are humiliated in front of the Beverly Hills community, relationships fall apart, and they face the death of their American dream., illustrates the protagonist at their lowest point.
+Here, The protagonists' deceptions are exposed, they are humiliated in front of the Beverly Hills community, relationships fall apart, and they face the death of their American dream., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 78 minutes initiates the final act resolution at 80% of the runtime.
 The protagonists realize that being true to themselves and their Italian roots is more important than American glamour; they decide to embrace authenticity over appearances., demonstrating the transformation achieved throughout the journey.